paulwalko/vpicc-constitution/CONSTITUTION.md

 1. Membership is open to NSS members, and to non-NSS members provided that they are students or faculty of VPI.
 1. A trainee (or prospective member) shall be anyone desiring to obtain membership in the club complying with above Qualifications in 1, and willing to uphold the purpose of the club, especially the safety and conservation policies.
 A trainee must pay a fee of $1.00 per quarter.
 1. Members shall be of two kinds: Active members and inactive members.
 Active members shall be those members who have paid their current dues.
 Inactive members shall be students or faculty of VPI who have at one time been active but have not paid current dues.
-1. In order to become an active member, a prospective member shall:
-    1. Sign a statement that:
-        1. He will act in accordance with the constitution, by-laws, and policies established by the club.
-        1. Act in such a way to reflect credit on VPI and between the cave owners and the club.
-    1. Meet such other qualifications for membership as are stated in the by-laws.
+1. In order to become an active member, a prospective member shall meet such qualifications for membership as are stated in the by-laws.
 1. Active members shall have the right to attend all meetings and to vote on all questions.
 Members shall have access to all club records and files, and may use club equipment.
 1. An inactive member shall have the privelege of attending all meetings, participating in one club trip per quarter, and may be reinstated to active membership upon payment of dues.
-1. [section details below]
-    1. A member may be expelled for specific and willful infractions of the constitution, by-laws, or policies of the club.
+1. 1.
+A member may be expelled for specific and willful infractions of the constitution, by-laws, or policies of the club.
-    1. [section details below]
-        1. A motion shall be made by a member, committee, or officer for expulsion stating specific infractions.
+    1. 1.
+A motion shall be made by a member, committee, or officer for expulsion stating specific infractions.
         1. The motion shall be automatically tabled upon a second to the next meeting.
         1. The member shall be given notice of the motion at least three days in advance of the meeting in which the vote is to be taken, and be given ample opportunity to defend himselfbefore the club.
         1. Final action shall be by secret ballot and will require a two thirds majority vote of the club for expulsion.